MCSLTeam/MCSL2/README_EN.md

 (In China, you may need to use a web acceleration tool for GitHub, such as Watt Toolkit.)

 MCSL 2 has redesigned the user interface, develop with cleaner code logic.
 In addition to Launch, Configuration, and Download, many extension tools have been added to MCSL 2.
+You can preview the UI of MCSL 2 [here](https://github.com/LxHTT/MCSL2/blob/master/MCSL_PREVIEW_EN.md).

 Please report the bugs of my program to make MCSL 2 better.

 (Use GitHub Issues to report PLZ)

 My Email is here:  lxhtz.dl@qq.com .
 You can contact me as long as you need help.

+The software is released under the GPLv3 open source license.
 ___
 ## Gratitude